googleads/google-api-ads-ruby/dfp_api/README.md

 ## Using OAuth2.0

-It is recommended to use OAuth2.0 authentication method instead of ClientLogin (explicit email/password combination).
-OAuth2.0 support is almost transparent to the library user.
 In order to use OAuth you just need to:

   - set authentication method to 'OAuth2' in the configuration;